coughingmouse/Korean-Romanization/README.md

 | ㆄ | p' | ? |
 | ᄛ(ퟝ) | r | ? |

-The other romanization systems that I looked through look like they were made by people who seem to think that American English is the only language using Latin Alphabet or have no idea what they're doing.
+The other romanization systems that I'd looked through look like they were made by people who seem to think that American English is the only language using Latin Alphabet or have no idea what they're doing.

 ______